hgrecco/flexparser/README.rst

    available ParsedStatement or Block subclassed that returns a ``ParsedStatement`` or ``ParsingError``

-You can customize how to split each line into statements with two arguments:
+You can customize how to split each line into statements with two arguments provided to parse:

 - **strip_spaces** (`bool`): indicates that leading and trailing spaces must be removed before attempting to parse.